 Often professors will observe a big difference in the student’s overall appearance of brightness and the quality of their work, especially when it appears that the student is putting in an enormous amount of time and effort.
 Students may seem as if they have a sort of “mental block” for certain kinds of material, yet be able to speak articulately about many other topics.

 It may help to ask if they’ve struggled with this subject before, or if anyone has ever wondered if they might have a learning challenge.
 Please recommend that they contact the office of Accessibility and Health Promotion to discuss it.

 What are the privacy laws regarding communications about learning disabilities?

 Disability issues are covered by FERPA, and when medical records are involved, they are also covered by HIPPA.
 It is important to show sensitivity and discretion when communicating about these issues.

 Please speak to students privately about any concerns you may have regarding disability issues.
-When students sign an accommodations form, there is a release that allows the DSS office to talk to you about the student’s needs.
-If a student has not signed this release, the DSS office will not be able to answer specific questions about this individual.
+When students sign an accommodations form, there is a release that allows our office to talk to you about the student’s needs.
+If a student has not signed this release, our office will not be able to answer specific questions about this individual.

 We can always talk about disabilities and accommodations in general.

 How do I know if a student has a documented disability?